Ferratauris/hugo/content/en/webhosting/Hugo and Netlify.md

 ### All of the themes function differently.
 Please take a look at the readme for your theme to learn how to configure it.

 That was easy enough.
-But now we need all our friends to access this website aswell
+But now we need all our friends to access this website as well

 ## Create a Github Repository